microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

        MemoryAccessMask memoryAccessMask = MemoryAccessMaskNone);

   // Constructs a cooperative matrix with all values initialized to v.
 Note that
-  // all active threads must have the same value for v. static CooperativeMatrix Splat(ComponentType v);
+  // all threads in scope must have the same value for v. static CooperativeMatrix Splat(ComponentType v);

   // Returns the result of OpCooperativeMatrixLengthKHR on the current type.￼